-The Heinrich Böll Foundation is currently accepting applications for its Energy and Climate Media Fellowships for 2014.
+The Heinrich Böll Foundation is currently accepting applications for its Transatlantic Climate and Energy Media Fellowships for 2016.
 The goal of these fellowships is to create opportunities for American journalists to research and report stories from Europe about European approaches to energy and climate policy that would inform policy debates in the United States.
 The fellowship recipients choose their own thematic focus in the fields of energy and climate policy, but we encourage reporting on the development of renewable energy production, the economics behind a sustainable clean energy transition, how Europe is preparing for the impacts of climate change, or other aspects of green economy in Europe that are of particular interest or relevance to their audiences.

 Who can apply